chiliproject/cookbook/README.md

 # Instances

 Instances can be configured using data bags, one for each instance.
 An example databag can be found in the `examples` directory.
-There you can define many attributes of the respective instance, some of which override the defaulkts set on the node.
+There you can define many attributes of the respective instance, some of which override the defaults set on the node.

 Instance attributes have always precedence.

 ## Instance attributes

 * `base_uri` - A URI which specifies how the instance can be reached later.
-You can specify the promary protocol (`http` or `https`), the port, hostname and path here.
+You can specify the primary protocol (`http` or `https`), the port, hostname and path here.
 Note that multiple sub-paths are not supported right now.
 * `repository` - The repository URL to retrieve ChiliProject from, by default `https://github.com/chiliproject/chiliproject.git`
-* `revision` - The revisioon to install.
-Can be either a SHA hash, a rbanch name or a tag.
+* `revision` - The revision to install.
+Can be either a SHA hash, a branch name or a tag.
 By default we use the `stable` branch.
 * `database` - Merged with the node attributes.
 See the description of the node database attributes for details.
   * `database['password']` The password for connection to the database.
 You have to set the attribute for each instance!
   * `database['username']` - The name of the database user, defaults to `chili_<instance name`